NYTTS Seminar 2024

 Environmental Education Center from the north

 After a five-year hiatus (thanks to COVID-19), we are pleased to announce that Seminar 2024 will be held at the Beczak Environmental Education Center in Yonkers, New York.
 It is an easy drive up from the city or down from points in Westchester County.
 Ample parking is available.
 See Driving Directions to Beczak (PDF).
-It is also just two blocks north of the Yonkers Metro North (Hudson River Line) station (see map and train schedules (PDF)).
+It is also just two blocks north of the Yonkers Metro North (Hudson River Line) station.

-This full-day event will feature three in-depth presentations by prominent herpetologists.
+This full-day event featured three in-depth presentations by prominent herpetologists.
 The fee for the day, including morning coffee and lunch, is $60 per person ($20 for students with ID).
-Seating is limited: pre-register today!

 Scheduled Program